Guide: Understanding, preventing and treating an irritated vulva

 Bartholin's glands:

-These small glands are found on either side of the vaginal opening.
-They produce a fluid which contributes to lubrication during sexual intercourse.
+These small glands are located on either side of the vaginal opening.
+They produce a fluid that helps with lubrication during sexual intercourse.

 What is the role of the vulva?

-The vulva plays many roles, each one as important as the last!
+The vulva plays many roles, each one equally important!

-First, it acts as a shield, protecting the internal reproductive organs from potential infections and/or external injuries.
+First, it acts as a shield by protecting the internal reproductive organs from potential infections and/or external injuries.

-The vulva is also at the center of the sensations that we feel thanks to its many nerve endings, in particular the clitoris.
+The vulva is also central to the sensations we feel thanks to its many nerve endings, particularly the clitoris.
 It therefore plays a crucial role in female sexual pleasure! 🥵

-In addition, thanks to the glands it contains, such as the Bartholin glands, the vulva secretes lubricants facilitating sexual intercourse and vaginal hydration.
+Additionally, thanks to the glands it houses, such as the Bartholin glands, the vulva secretes lubricants that facilitate sexual intercourse and vaginal hydration.
 Thus, the vulva not only serves as an interface between the female body and the external environment, but it is also intimately linked to women's reproductive health and well-being.

-The vulva is very fragile and requires special and gentle care.
-To do this, avoid douching or using chemicals and irritants.
-But we will see this in more detail a little later in the article.
+The vulva is very fragile and requires special, gentle care.
+To do this, avoid douching or using harsh chemicals and irritants.
+We'll cover this in more detail later in the article.

 What is vulvitis?

 It is worth starting by mentioning what the term “ vulvitis ” (or “vulvo vaginitis” if it also affects the vagina) means.
 This term is commonly used to refer to inflammation of the vulva or irritation.
-It can affect anyone. any part of the vulva, including the labia (labia majora and minora), the clitoris and the vaginal opening.
-However, it is important to know that not all irritations of the vulva are necessarily vulvitis in the strict medical sense of the term and can come from different causes.
+It can affect any part of the vulva, including the labia (labia majora and labia minora), the clitoris, and the vaginal opening.
+However, it is important to know that not all vulvar irritation is necessarily vulvitis in the strict medical sense of the term and can stem from a variety of causes.

 The different causes of vulvar irritation

-Understanding what can cause an irritated vulva in order to better prevent and cure these irritations is important.
-Let's take a look at the different (and numerous) origins that can cause this vulvar irritation.
+Understanding the causes of vulvar irritation is important in order to better prevent and treat it.
+Let's take a look at the different (and numerous) causes that can cause vulvar irritation.

 1. Infections: